Auburn Eye Care Associates: Can you see it NOW?

 So despite DataBreaches.net’s repeated efforts to alert AECA that its patients’ information had allegedly been acquired by TheDarkOverlord, this site cannot be sure whether AECA’s patients have ever been notified or if AECA has even investigated any claimed hack by TDO.

-If AECA does respond, this post may be updated, but because patients appeared to be at risk and there was no indication that they have been notified of any breach, DataBreaches.net has now filed a formal complaint/request for investigation with the Office of Civil Rights.
+If AECA does respond, this post may be updated, but because patients appeared to be at risk and there was no indication that they have been notified of any breach, DataBreaches.net has now filed a formal complaint/request for investigation with the Office for Civil Rights.
 Perhaps OCR will be able to get a response from AECA where this site failed to.
 Hopefully, OCR will get AECA to notify patients if patients have not been notified and should have been.